blachlylab/swiftover/README.md

 # Superfast Liftover

-See our preprint here: pending
+See our preprint here: (pending)

-Please star our repo and cite our preprint/manuscript!
-It makes a big difference in grant applications.

 ## Background and Motivation

-Our goal is to be at least as fast as Jim Kent's seminal "liftOver" tool.
+Our initial goal was to be at least as fast as Jim Kent's seminal "liftOver" tool.
+Since then, Swiftover has turned into a vehicle for exploration of interval data structures as well as a vehicle to get us VCF liftover, not available in `liftOver`, and unfortunately slow in CrossMap, the current standard.

 We hypothesize that specifically for sorted genome intervals, the implicit predictive caching of splay trees outperforms other tree structures in linear/sequential search workloads as often found in genomics.
 Indeed, splay trees outperform the well-balanced AVL tree, which outperformed a slightly-less-well-balanced Red-Black tree.

- With the recent invention of Iplicit Interval Trees (IITrees) by Heng Li [1] and similar structures by others, we've tested these and found them to be even faster than splay trees in linear-scan liftover workloads.
+With the recent invention of Iplicit Interval Trees (IITrees) by Heng Li [1] and similar structures by others, we've tested these and found them to be even faster than splay trees in some linear-scan liftover workloads.
- For strict liftover applications, IITrees are recommended.
+For strict, simple liftover applications as for example hg19 -> GRCh38, IITrees may slightly outperform the Splay Tree.
+However, for some complex liftovers, like hg19 -> CanFam4, Splay Trees outperform the competition.

+Thus for a balance of performance in all tested cases thus far, we recommend using the Splay Trees version (see compilation, below) of Swiftover.

- However, when nodes need to be added and removed (as we might need to when constructing graph genome structures) a traditional tree structure may be preferred due to the IITree's need to be entirely reindexed after each insert/delete operation.
+Interestingly, when nodes need to be added and removed (as we might need to when constructing graph genome structures) a traditional tree structure may be preferred due to the IITree's need to be entirely reindexed after each insert/delete operation.
 Future studies (i.e., benchmarks) are needed.

 ## Installation

 Precompiled binaries are available on the releases page.
 These binaries are statically linked against htslib; a system installation of htslib is not required.
+You may still need system installation of htslib's dynamically-linked dependencies, typically libcurl, libbz2, and liblzma.

 ## Quickstart

 `./swiftover -t bed -c chainfile.chain -i input.bed -u unmatched.bed > output.bed`

+If lifting over VCF, `-g <destination genome.fa>` is also required`

 ## Requirements